Lower Saint Lawrence / Reford Gardens

 • SQP – AGM

-• Opening lecture: Elsie’s peonies / Les pivoines d’Elsie, by Alexander Reford (Bilingual talk)
+• Opening lecture: Elsie’s peonies / Les pivoines d’Elsie, by Alexander Reford (Bilingual lecture)

 11:15 AM – 12:15 PM